Snorting Hydrocodone | Snorting Vicodin, Norco, Lortab

 Those who are addicted to hydrocodone and want to snort it will grind each pill between a set of spoons until it becomes a powder.

-Then, they inhale it through their nostrils in the same way that they would any other powdered drugs of abuse, such as cocaine.
+Then, they inhale it through their nostrils in the same way that they would any other powdered substances, such as cocaine.

 Dangers Of Snorting Hydrocodone